-Sandblasters are versatile right out of the box and require little training to use effectively.
+Our sandblasters are versatile right out of the box and require little training to use effectively.

 Dental sandblasters truly shine when prepping multiple appliances and brackets at a sitting.

-Major limitations with using a dental sandblaster.
+Primary limitations with using our dental sandblaster:

-Each unit has limitations but how do they stack up when it comes to their benefits?
+Each unit has limitations…but how do they stack up when it comes to their benefits?

 The device easily returns it’s investment cost as a stationary system thanks to hours of time-savings.

-Considering long term value, sandblasters have much less maintenance than microetchers which increases cumulative ROI.
+Considering long term value, sandblasters have much less maintenance than microetchers, which increases cumulative ROI.

-To view a full line of dental sandblasters and etching cabinets visit our dental sandblaster page.
+To view a full line of dental sandblasters and etching cabinets, visit our dental sandblaster page.